 There are heaps of things to do within the over-touristed District 1 alone.

-But it’s when you take the time to get out of the city that you truly start to experience Vietnam.
+But it’s when you take time to escape the city center that you truly start to experience Vietnam.

 READ MORE: Plan your trip with our comprehensive guide to spending 3 days in Ho Chi Minh City.

 The Best Day Trips from Ho Chi Minh City